 Staff and Students meet weekly in advisory groups called Connections.
-Students receive information regarding grades, schedules, power school, etc. Connections also focuses on promoting quality relationships by bringing students with diverse backgrounds together.
+Students receive information regarding grades, schedules, power school, code of conduct etc. Connections is also a tier 1 approach that focuses on promoting quality relationships by bringing students with diverse backgrounds together.
 Every UHS student has the opportunity to develop a relationship with a teacher they see through all four years.
 Attendance to connections is mandatory for UHS students.